DiogoAMFerreira/docker-kuber-course/README.md

 The first option is to open the standard input.
 For that you use the *key name* **stdin_open** and set it's value to true

 The second option is to add the pseudo-TTY option.
 For that you can use the *key name* **tty** and in the same way just set it's value to true

+# Fun Facts

+If you search for "github node docker" you can find the official repository with the Dockerfiles for the node images